tgvashworth/ServiceWorker-Polyfill/README.md

 This will start an instance of Chrome Canary and a ServiceWorker proxy server.
 All requests from Canary will go through the proxy.

 Point Canary to a (local) site, add some ServiceWorker stuff and off you go!
+If you'd like a site to play with, try the one in `site`.
+It even comes with a worker!

 ### Architecture